Khosraw/PWSH-Comp.-Club-Problems-2023-24/Loaded Dice/README.md

 ### Sample Case Explanation

 In the first game, three dice were rolled with a sum of 9.
-9 is 3 less than the desired sum, 12, which means the first game can use either the 4 or 5 label to win (on the dice that rolled a 1 or 2, respectively).
+9 is 3 less than the desired sum, 12, which means the first game can use either the 4 or 5 label to win (on the die that rolled a 1 or 2, respectively).
 The second game resulted in 4 dice rolled with a sum of 11, which is 4 more than the desired sum of 7.
 The only way to win the second game is to use the 1 label, which does not interfere with the first game.
 As a result, both games are winnable.

 **Author: Teagan Gao**